eriveeu/delivery-magento-extension/README.md

 ## Introduction

-This module adds a custom online shipping method named GreenToHome.
+This module adds a custom online shipping method named ERIVE.delivery.
-The creation of a shipment in Magento automatically triggers the creation of a parcel with status announced in the GreenToHome Cokpit.
+The creation of a shipment in Magento automatically triggers the creation of a parcel with status announced in the ERIVE.delivery Cockpit.
 The tracking url for the shipment is generated automatically.

 ## Requirements